 Gliomas are primary tumors categorized in different stages that can form in various lobes of the brain.
 A low-grade glioma is typically stage 1 or 2 whereas a glioblastoma (glioblastoma multiforme) is considered a highly aggressive stage V tumor known to form in the frontal and temporal lobes of the brain.
 Astrocytomas are part of a large group of glial brain tumors.
 Astrocytoma is a malignant tumor formed from glue-like supportive tissue in the brain called astrocyte.
 This type of brain tumor is commonly found in the cerebellum, cerebrum and brainstem.

 A myriad of brain tumors get their name from the type of cell in which the tumor originates.

 NJSG Treats Brain Tumors Throughout New Jersey

 The elite team of board-certified brain neurosurgeons at North Jersey Spine Group (NJSG) understands how the diagnosis of a brain tumor can drastically impact a patient’s life.
-Through their practical approach, NJSG neurosurgeons assess each brain tumor and have the patient understand the significance of their brain tumor.
+Through their practical approach, NJSG neurosurgeons assess each brain tumor and have the patient understand the significance of their tumor.
 A patient is then given treatment options such as chemotherapy, radiation or surgery to ensure the best possible outcome.
-Using the most advanced proven technology a patient will receive exceptional compassionate care.
-With multiple facilities spanning Bergen County to Essex County and surrounding towns including Ridgewood, Kinnelon, and Montclair, NJ, northern NJ patients trust NJSG to handle mild to serious brain disorders and conditions and can expect the most favorable outcome.
+Using the most advanced proven technology a patient will receive exceptional and compassionate care.
+With multiple facilities spanning Bergen County to Essex County and surrounding towns including Ridgewood, Kinnelon, and Montclair, NJ, patients in Northern New Jersey trust NJSG to handle mild to serious brain disorders and conditions and can expect the most favorable outcome.